Zhaoqing-wang/SlimR/README.md

 *Note: To call this function, set the parameter `gene_list_type = "Excel"` in the function `Celltype_annotation_Combined()`.
 This function also works with `Markers_list` without mertic information or with mertic information generated in other ways.*

 ## 6. Conclusion
 Thank you for using SlimR.
-For questions, issues, or suggestions, please submit them in the issue section or discussion section on Github (suggested options) or send an email (alternative options) :
+For questions, issues, or suggestions, please submit them in the issue section or discussion section on GitHub (suggested) or send an email (alternative):

 **Zhaoqing Wang**
 📧 851091628@qq.com; zhaoqingwang@mail.sdu.edu.cn